Everything you need to know about having a tooth removed.

 What to Expect After Your Tooth Removal:

-After your extraction, it may be a good idea to have someone drive you home and stay with you.
+After your extraction, you will need someone drive you home and stay with you if you have had sedation.
 You will be given post-surgery instructions, and it is very important that you follow these instructions to avoid any infection or complications.

 After your tooth removal, you may need to bite on a piece of gauze for 20 or 30 minutes.
 This allows the blood in the socket where your tooth once was to clot.
 You may still bleed a small amount, but this should taper off over the following 24 hours.
 It is important you do not disturb the clot that forms on the socket.